ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 We will get back to you shortly with any questions or to give the go-ahead for the imputation.

 - All **Plink log** files generated during QC and MDS steps
-- From duplicated/relatedness we need created txt file:
+- From duplicated/relatedness we need  created .txt-files:
   - `${datafile}_QC1pruned_duplicates_count.txt`
   - `${datafile}_QC1pruned_relatedness_count.txt`
 - The `${datafile}_sexcheck_PROBLEM.txt` file